tanzeelak/Orwell/README.md

   - `yarn install`

 ## Run the server locally
+- Run mongoDB in one terminal.
+  - `mongod`
 - Run nodemon and check server `localhost:5000`.
 Nodemon watches for any changes in the .js files and updates the server correspondingly.
   - `nodemon`
   - To restart the server without exiting nodemon